 The draft KSBs make reference to the need for apprentices to develop a knowledge of valid patient consent (K11).
 However, the lack of an active verb within K11 makes it difficult to gain a sense of the intended meaning or level of developing this knowledge and understanding.
-In addition, the KSBs don't also identify the imperative of apprentices also developing the skills to be able to seek and obtain valid consent in appropriate ways, or managing the implications of not securing valid consent.
+In addition, the KSBs don't also identify the imperative of apprentices also developing the understanding and skills to be able to seek and obtain valid consent in appropriate ways, or managing the implications of not securing valid consent.
+This would need to cover issues relating to providing sufficient levels of information, in appropriate ways, on treatment options and their implications, in order to ensure that patients are able to give informed consent.